LavDesign/Shopify_Liquid/packages/fab-theme/README.md

 # Fab Theme

-This package contains the Shopify liquid theme used as part of FAB (Foundational Accelerator Boilerplate) and the Bedrock on Liquid reference architecture.
+This package contains the Shopify liquid theme used as part of FAB (Foundational Accelerator Boilerplate).

 ## Table of Contents